filvaleriia/scaffold-based-metrics/README.md

     --ncpus 1
 ```

-The last options how it run, you can use your own data, for this purpose existing script src/metrics_own_data.py or you can loock for examples run_own_single_metrics_calculation.sh, the results will be in results folder in main folder:
+The last option how to run it, you can use your own data, for this purpose existing script src/metrics_own_data.py or you can look for examples run_own_single_metrics_calculation.sh, the results will be in results folder in main folder:
 ```bash
 python3 src/metrics_own_data.py \
     --type_scaffold csk \